Harmoney-RogerParkinson/ims-core-parent/README.md

  * move to Harmoney repo
  * in a multi server environment we want just one server to subscribe to the pushTopic, if that server goes down another should pick it up.
 This is working for the scheduled queries, but not yet added for the subscribers.
  * If they want to adjust/add/remove old transactions we need to run the balance forward process on the relevant accounts/periods (including all periods from that period to the present).
 This is not catered for yet.
+ * InvestorLoanTransactionBalanceForwardTest and InvestorFundTransactionBalanceForwardTest stopped working.
+Ignored for mow but needs review.